LBRBalaji/purplebox/TERMS_AND_CONDITIONS.md

 ### 11. Contact Us

-If you have any questions about these Terms, please contact us at [Your Contact Email/Address].
+If you have any questions about these Terms, please contact us at balaji@lakshmibalajio2o.com